hongxinli/Dijit-Tree-CheckBox/Store-API.md

 <h2 id="PutDirectives"></h2>
-#### PutDirectives
+### PutDirectives
-> Directives passed to put() and add() functions for guiding the update and creation
+> Directives passed to put() and add() functions for guiding the update and
-> of store objects.
-PutDirectives is a JavaScript object with the following optional
+> creation of store objects.
+PutDirectives is a JavaScript key:value pairs
-> properties:
+> object with the following optional properties:

 **_id:_** (String | Number)?
 > Indicates the identity of the object if a new object is created.